MayaFlux/MayaFlux/docs/Getting_Started.md

 ### Q: I have an Intel Mac.
 Can I use MayaFlux?

 **A**: Yes, fully!

+- **macOS 15+**: Pre-built binaries available via GitHub releases
-You'll need to build from source since our distributions (Homebrew, Weave) only support ARM64.
-Follow the [Building on Intel Macs](#building-on-intel-macs) guide.
-It takes ~10-15 minutes.
+- **Pre-macOS 15**: Build from source following the [Building on Intel Macs](#building-on-intel-macs) guide (~10-15 minutes)

 Intel Macs have identical functionality to Apple Silicon.
-The only difference is build method.

-### Q: Why aren't there Intel binary distributions?
+### Q: Why is macOS 15 minimum for Intel binaries?

-**A**: Resource allocation.
-Our small team focuses CI/CD on the most common target (ARM64).
-Intel support is not dropped.
-It works perfectly from source.
-If you're blocked by this, open an issue and we can discuss priorities.
+**A**: Our CI/CD uses GitHub's `macos-15` runners for Intel builds.
+For older Intel systems, source builds are fully supported and well-documented.
+If you need binaries for specific older versions, open an issue to discuss.

 ### Q: Performance difference between ARM64 and x86_64?